 - Computer system enhancements or processing speed upgrades

-NSI offers two state-of the-art test chambers at the Torrance, CA facility for testing antenna apertures up to 12' (3.7m) in diameter from 400 MHz to 50 GHz.
+NSI offers three state-of the-art test chambers at the Torrance, CA facility for testing antenna apertures up to 12' (3.7m) in diameter from 300 MHz to 110 GHz.
 These chambers include planar, cylindrical and spherical near-field test solutions, the latest NSI 2000 professional software and high performance RF instrumentation.

 Chamber No. 1 includes a NSI-300V-12x12 Vertical Planar Near-field Scanner with cylindrical and spherical scanning options.
 Use of 36” pyramidal absorber on the back wall of the chamber permits high quality measurements down to L-band.
 This system includes an NSI Panther-based RF subsystem that can take measurements over the 1 to 50 GHz range, and supports both pulse measurement capability and multi-port AUT PIN switching for measurement speeds up to 2 million points per second.

 Chamber No. 2 features the NSI-700S-75 Spherical Near-field Scanner for testing medium and low gain antennas up to 60 inches (1.52 m) in diameter and is ideally suited to perform cellular and PCS band base-station antenna testing down to 300 MHz.